Gabriel Moreno Player Props: Diamondbacks vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.2 K/9, which ranks 25th in MLB.
+- The Tigers pitching staff ranks 25th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Tigers have the 21st-ranked team ERA across all MLB pitching staffs (4.43).
+- The Tigers have the 21st-ranked team ERA across all league pitching staffs (4.51).

-- The Tigers rank 18th in baseball in home runs allowed (72 total, 1.2 per game).
+- The Tigers rank 18th in baseball in home runs given up (74 total, 1.2 per game).

-- His most recent time out was on Saturday against the Chicago White Sox, when the right-hander threw seven innings, surrendering one earned run while allowing two hits.
+- His last time out came on Sunday against the Chicago White Sox, when the lefty went five innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.